Home

 5. Admin panel

 The other side of the portal matters just as much.
-Fund managers need tools to update property valuations, manage distribution schedules, approve withdrawal requests, and push investor communications — all without touching code.
+Fund managers need tools to update property valuations, manage distribution schedules, approve withdrawal requests, push investor communications, and manage user access – all without touching code.

 Compliance requirements